 How to Use Maple Trees in the Landscape

-Maple trees are favorites in the home landscape and commercial landscape setting, especially in the North-East part of the United States.
+Maple trees are favorites in the home and commercial landscape setting, especially in the North-Eastern part of the United States.
 These trees add vibrant color and glossy leaves throughout the growing season.
-They provide much-needed shade and can be planted in just about any soil type.
-Maples should be planted in full sun or partial shade.
+They provide much-needed shade and can be planted in just about any soil type and prefer full sun to partially shaded locations.

 Maple trees also attract a variety of birds and wildlife into the yard.
-Many birds find the maples strong horizontal branching structure perfect for nesting.
+Many birds find the maple's strong horizontal branching structure perfect for nesting.
 When you see how the local wildlife reacts to having healthy trees for maple's using them as protection, you'll wonder why everyone isn't planting trees.

-Japanese Maple - Japanese maples are perhaps the most easily recognized maple tree due mostly to their red color.
+Japanese Maples are perhaps the most easily recognized maple tree primarily due to their red color.
 They are most often used as specimen trees in landscapes.
 Japanese maples are smaller than their North American cousins.

 Why plant Maple trees?

 Maple trees are easy to grow, sturdy, long-lived, and typically low maintenance.
 In addition to the brilliant fall color, maple trees also have a beautiful shape to compliment any laIt'sape setting.

 One of the most significant benefits of maple trees includes shading the sunny side of your home to help keep the home cooler in the summer.
 In the fall, the leaves drop to let the winter sun heat the house.